Dobiasd/articles/threads_can_infect_each_other_with_their_low_priority.md

 `thread_b` infected `thread_a` with its low priority.

-This brings us to a new axiom:
+This brings us to a new theorem:

 **A thread's observed priority is not higher than the lowest priority of any thread it shares a mutex with.**